SAP/cloud-security-services-integration-library/samples/java-security-usage/README.md

 # Description
-This sample is a Java back-end application running on SAP Cloud Business Technology Platform.
+This sample is a Java back-end application running in Cloud Foundry environment.
 On incoming requests it checks whether the user is authorized using the
 [`XsuaaTokenAuthenticator`](/java-security/src/main/java/com/sap/cloud/security/servlet/XsuaaTokenAuthenticator.java) which is defined in the [Java Security](../../java-security/) library.

 Follow the deployment steps for [Kyma/Kubernetes](#Deployment-on-Kyma/Kubernetes) or [Cloud Foundry](#Deployment-on-Cloud-Foundry).